IntersectMBO/cardano-formal-specifications/src/performance/README.md

 1. Execute the cabal project using `cabal run` from the `src/performance` directory (generates a number of pdf files in the `Inserts` subdirectory)
 2. `cd app`
 3. `lhs2TeX PraosModel.lhs > PraosModel.tex`
+4. `pdflatex PraosModel.tex`
+5. `bibtex PraosModel`
+6. `pdflatex PraosModel.tex`
+78. `pdflatex PraosModel.tex`
-4. `pdflatex PraosModel.tex` (note: this step may need to be repeated for the list of contents, figures and tables to render correctly)
-This generates a file `PraosModel.pdf`
+(note: the repetition of `pdflatex` is needed for the contents, figures, tables and citations to render correctly) This generates a file `PraosModel.pdf`